WILR96/WILR96.github.io/os-journal/week1.md

 Overall, using Windows 11 as the workstation gives me a stable, well-supported environment with all the tools I need for both server management and coursework documentation.

+A Linux desktop virtual machine could have been used as the workstation to provide full environmental isolation.
+However, using the host machine reduced resource overhead and more closely reflects real-world remote administration practices.

 ### Network Configuration Documentation
 The Raspberry Pi OS Lite server connects to the same local Wi-Fi network as the Windows 11 workstation.

-All administration and access is performed remotely using SSH over port 22.
+All administration and access is performed remotely using SSH over port 22 (changed later in the journal).

 #### Network Overview:
 - Router network: "192.168.1.0/24"